 This work aims to:

-- Identify and highlight the existing inequalities that Gypsies and Travellers experience and bring them to a wider audience.
+- Identify and highlight the existing digital inclusion inequalities and barriers that Gypsies and Travellers experience and bring them to a wider audience.

-- Assist people in the Gypsy and Traveller community to be able to make the most of being online, improving their health and wellbeing, access to information and awareness of online services.
+- Ensure people in the Gypsy and Traveller community can make the most of being online, improving their health and wellbeing, access to information and awareness of online services.